yuxuan-luo-dev/yuxuan-luo-dev.github.io/_posts/2024-10-03-my-first-post.md

 ---
 layout: post
-#title: ""
+##title: "Using SQL Expert from ChatGPT to Learn SQL Projects"
 date: 2024-10-03
 ---
-## Using SQL Expert from ChatGPT to Learn SQL Projects

 In this post, I’ll be sharing how we can use **SQL Expert from ChatGPT** to run SQL projects efficiently.
 If we’re working on data analysis or database management tasks, SQL Expert can be a great resource to help we write, test, and run SQL queries seamlessly.